Upgrade to BeeGFS 8

 pcs property set stonith-enabled=true -

-Proceed to the next section to upgrade the BeeGFS clients on in the cluster and check the BeeGFS cluster's health.
+Proceed to the next section to upgrade the BeeGFS clients and verify the cluster's health.

 Upgrade BeeGFS clients

-After successfully upgrading your cluster to BeeGFS v8, you must also upgrade all BeeGFS clients.
+After upgrading your cluster to BeeGFS 8, you must also upgrade all BeeGFS clients.

 -

-If not already done, stop the BeeGFS client service:
+If you have not already stopped the BeeGFS client service, stop it now:

 systemctl stop beegfs-client -

-Add the BeeGFS v8 package repository for your Linux distribution.
-Instructions for using the official BeeGFS repositories can be found at the ^BeeGFS download page.
+Add the BeeGFS 8 package repository for your Linux distribution.
+Instructions for adding the official BeeGFS repositories can be found at the BeeGFS download page.
 Otherwise, configure your local BeeGFS mirror repository accordingly.

 -